hypo69/hypo/pytest/gemini/src/ai/dialogflow/__init__.md

 import pytest

 # No functions or classes are present in the provided code to test.
-# Tests are created for illustrative purposes, assuming a hypothetical function.
+# Therefore, no tests can be written.
+A placeholder test is included
+# to demonstrate the structure and expected format for `pytest` tests.

-def test_empty_function():
+def test_empty_module():
     """
-    Tests a hypothetical empty function.
+    This is a placeholder test as no functions or classes were present in the input code to test.
     """
-    # Since there is no code, this is a placeholder test.
-    # Replace this with actual test cases if you have functions to test.
-    assert True  # Placeholder assertion
+    assert True  # This assertion will always pass

-def test_mode_variable_value():
-    """
-    Tests that the MODE variable has the expected value.
-    """
-    from hypotez.src.ai.dialogflow import MODE
-    assert MODE == 'dev'

 ```